 - Free parking – Volunteers may park free of charge in designated parking lots using a Providence–issued identification badge.

 - Credit Union – Volunteers have access to Providence First Credit Union, located at 4000 Magnolia Blvd. in Burbank.

-- Discount in Cafeteria– Volunteer identification badges issued by Providence entitles volunteers to a free meal.
+- Discount in Cafeteria– Volunteer identification badges issued by Providence entitle volunteers to a 25% discount.